bgoch5/abmR/README.md

 # Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")
 library(abmR,quietly=TRUE,warn.conflicts=FALSE)
 ```

-While this package is still in development, it will be updated
-frequently, so please be sure to re-install frequently.

 While this package is still in development, it will be updated frequently, so please be sure to re-install frequently.
 Installing  abmR will also automaticaly install its dependencies, if you don’t already have them installed.
 These include `raster`, `sp`,  `rgdal`, `table1`, `googledrive`, `swfscMisc`, `geosphere`, `kableExtra`, and `gtsummary`, and `ggplot`.

 Usage